Can Honey Masks Help Clear Acne?

 - Wound infection due to bacterial spores5

-The therapeutic components of honey and its low incidence of side effects make it a safe option for those who want a natural alternative to more traditional acne treatments.
-However, current scientific research does not support the theory that using honey masks are effective in the treatment of acne.
+The therapeutic components of honey and its low incidence of side effects make it a safe option for those who want a natural alternative to more traditional acne treatments, but in the real world, like most home remedies, it is unlikely to provide dramatic benefit.